kashyrskyy/hackathon-rag-app/README.md

-# 🧠 Enhanced RAG Assistant
+# 🧠 RAG - AI as a Research Assistant

 A powerful document Q&A system with AI-powered responses and web search enhancement.
 Built for hackathons and deployed on Streamlit Community Cloud.